How do they work?

 Why are they important?

-When in-building emergency radio responders comply with UL 2524, the device will perform as intended, helping to improve the safety of first responders during emergency situations.
+When in-building emergency responder radio systems comply with UL 2524, they will perform as intended, helping to improve the safety of first responders during emergency situations.

 The completed 2021 edition of the International Fire Code (IFC) and the first draft version of 2021 NFPA 1 both include specific requirements for these systems to be certified to UL 2524.